AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 By default, master faders are set to have a transparent lock, which makes the master fader remain in position even when the playback page is changed.
 If you don\'t want this to happen you can change it by pressing \<Options\> (or \[Options\] softkey from the root menu) then press the Swop/Select button of the master.

-On the Arena console, the rotary encoders on the Mini Screen are very useful as speed masters or group masters - press the encoder to select it as a master.
+On the Diamond 9, the rotary encoders at the sides of the touchscreen (or on the Arena the rotary encoders beside the Mini Screen) are very useful as speed masters or group masters - press the encoder to select it as a master.
 Press the Display button below the encoders to show legends for the encoders on the screen if they are not already shown
 (there are 4 display modes to cycle through).